album release: Scriabin 3

 Le Divin Poème: brand new album by Brussels Philharmonic & Kazushi Ono out on April 4

-Scriabin holds a special place in the repertoire of Brussels Philharmonic.
+Alexander Scriabin (1872-1915) holds a special place in the repertoire of Brussels Philharmonic.
 Together with music director Kazushi Ono, we are building a long-term artistic trajectory—on stage and in the studio.
 With the Second, Third and Fifth Symphonies behind us, and the Fourth planned for the 2026–2027 season, our dialogue with his visionary universe continues to deepen: mystical, ecstatic, and always reaching for what escapes words.

 Along this journey, we continue to open up new perspectives.
 Through visual interpretations, features, news updates and curated reading lists, we allow Scriabin’s music to resonate even further.
 Explore our collection here.